Foundation Diet and Health

 Recent research on mice shows positive effects on neurodegenerative diseases such as Alzheimer's disease.
 3

-Dangers - Intolerances - Side effects:
+Dangers - Intolerances - Side Effects

 Does galangal ginger have side effects?
 Too high a dosage of Thai ginger can lead to stomach problems.
 If you do not feel well after taking it, you should definitely seek medical advice.
 Self-treatment for heart problems should be discussed with a doctor.

-"Wichtl – Teedrogen und Phytopharmaka" describes no side effects, at least for the related Galangal ( Alpinia officinarum ).
+"Wichtl – Teedrogen und Phytopharmaka" describes no side effects, at least for the related Galangal ( Alpinia officinarum).
 7

-Use of galangal root as a medicinal plant:
+Use as a recognized medicinal plant

 The rhizomes and essential oil of Thai ginger are suitable for (alternative) medical applications.
 1